Why the Grateful Dead’s ‘Wake of the Flood’ Didn’t Meet Expectations

 There's also a cool gospel vibe to "Row Jimmy," a whisper of the Beatles on "Here Comes Sunshine" and Garcia at his most touching on "Stella Blue."
 But the closing "Weather Report Suite," a progressive masterwork by Bob Weir, merely hints at the dimension it would eventually take in concert.

-Whatever its faults, Wake of the Flood remains a key moment in the Dead’s musical narrative, if only because so many of its songs became consistent elements of the group’s sets well into the mid ’90s, when Garcia passed away, effectively ending the band.
+Whatever its faults, this Oct.
+15, 1973 release remains a key moment in the Grateful Dead's musical narrative, if only because so many of the songs on Wake of the Flood became consistent elements of the group's sets well into the mid '90s, when Garcia passed away, effectively ending the band.